 A visual survey of the subject building was conducted to determine if any mould was present.
 MPL did not identify any areas with mould growth.

 3.9.2 Water Damage

 A visual survey of the subject building was conducted to determine if any water damaged was present.
-MPL did not identify any materials affected by water damage.
+MPL identified areas with water damage.